Soph-wagner/Happy-Customers-Apziva-Proj1/README.md

 ### Goal:
 - Using python, create a model that predicts if a customer is happy or not based on the answers they give to questions asked.
-- This model must reach at least a 73% accuracy score.
-Write down any insights gained.
+- This model must reach at least a 73% accuracy score, OR convince why your solution is superior.
+Write down any insights gained, we are interested in every solution and insight you can provide.

 ### Bonus Goals:
 - Using a feature selection approach show what is the minimal set of attributes/features that would preserve the most information about the problem while increasing predictability of the data we have.